- The Fiscal

 - What You

 The day-to-day operations of most federal agencies are funded on an annual basis by appropriations.
-When those appropriation bills are not enacted by the start of the fiscal year on October 1, Congress uses a continuing resolution, or “CR,” as a temporary measure to fund government activities for a limited amount of time.
+When those appropriation bills are not enacted by the start of the fiscal year on October 1, Congress uses a continuing resolution, or “CR,” as a temporary measure to fund government activities for a limited time.
 Continuing resolutions are temporary “stopgaps,” often employed to avoid a partial government shutdown and to give lawmakers more time to enact appropriations for the full year.
-However, programs deemed as essential services, such as those related to public safety, often continue to operate even in the absence of a CR.
+However, programs deemed essential services, such as those related to public safety, often continue to operate even without a CR.

 The majority of federal spending is governed by permanent law and generally not constrained by the appropriation process.
-However, over the past 10 years, appropriations have accounted for a third of total spending and support programs that touch nearly every aspect of our daily lives as well as various facets of the economy — including national defense, operating national parks, law and immigration enforcement, health care research, and a host of other activities.
+However, over the past 10 years, appropriations have accounted for about one-third of total spending, on average, and support programs that touch nearly every aspect of our daily lives as well as various facets of the economy — including national defense, operating national parks, law and immigration enforcement, healthcare research, and a host of other activities.
 All of those activities are funded through the 12 regular appropriation bills that are supposed to be enacted into law each year by the Congress and President.
 Under regular budget order, lawmakers would enact all of those full-year appropriation bills before October 1.

-Without annual funding provided through the appropriation process, a government shutdown would occur and such a shutdown could have significant fiscal and economic effects.
-Such effects include the disruption of government services and programs, creation of uncertainty about future fiscal policy, and the imposition of unnecessary costs on the economy.
+Without annual funding provided through the appropriation process, a government shutdown could occur, and such a shutdown could have significant fiscal and economic effects.
+Such effects include the disruption of government services and programs, the creation of uncertainty about future fiscal policy, and the imposition of unnecessary costs on the economy.

 Image credit: Getty Images/iStockphoto